-Miscarriage is common and widespread – with one in six pregnancies ending before week 20.
-It occurs most often in the first 12 weeks however.
+Despite being common and widespread, miscarriage can be a heartbreaking experience – with up to one in five pregnancies ending before week 20.
+It occurs most often in the first 12 weeks, however.

-In Australia, a miscarriage is defined as the end of a pregnancy or death of a baby in utero in the first 20 weeks.
+A miscarriage is defined as the loss of a pregnancy in the first 20 weeks of gestation.

 Parents can sometimes be given different options about how to manage a miscarriage, depending on the circumstances and how many weeks they are into the pregnancy.

 Separate to miscarriages, about one in 80 pregnancies are ectopic.
-An ectopic pregnancy may need prompt medical attention and can occasionally be a life-threatening event for a woman.
-An ectopic pregnancy occurs when a fertilised egg gets stuck outside the uterus and starts to grow, most commonly in a Fallopian tube.
-An ectopic pregnancy can damage the tube, which may have to be removed.
-This may affect parents’ future options about fertility and conception.
+An ectopic pregnancy can be a serious event and needs prompt medical attention.
+An ectopic pregnancy occurs when a fertilised egg develops outside the uterus and starts to grow, most commonly in a Fallopian tube.
+An ectopic pregnancy can impact the Fallopian tube and this may affect parents’ future options about fertility and conception.

 Seeking help from a professional experienced with grief and loss can be helpful as the search for meaning and adjustment to a loss can be a long process.
 Loss can cause relationship strain, and couples counselling can be beneficial.